Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 INTRODUCTION

-The Dectris Mythen 1K is high-dynamic range, short readout time and high frame rate MCA. spec supports single and multiple frame acquisition, optionally gated and or triggered.
-Frame rates greater than 375 frames per second are possible with spec.
-Connection to the Mythen is over a UDP socket with firmware version 1.x.
-Either UDP or TCP is available when using Mythen firmware version 2.0 or greater.
+The Dectris Mythen and Mythen2 are high-dynamic range, short readout time and high frame rate MCA models. spec supports single and multiple frame acquisition, optionally gated and/or triggered.
+Connection to the Mythen is over a UDP or TCP socket.
 Multiple units can be configured for use at the same time.

 CONFIGURATION

-Each Mythen 1K is configured on the MCA- and CCD-type Aquisition screen of the the configuration editor along the following lines:
+Each Mythen unit is configured on the MCA and Image Aquisition screen of the the configuration editor along the following lines:

-The TYPE can be configured for either UDP or TCP connections (as of spec release 5.09.01-3).
-Mythen firmware below release 2.0 only recognizes UDP connections.
+The TYPE can be configured for either UDP or TCP connections.
+(Mythen version 1 firmware only recognizes UDP connections.)
 The DEVICE name is either a resolvable host name or IP address.
 A port number for the socket connection can be specified.
-Otherwise, the default port of 1030 will be used.
+Otherwise, the default port (1030 for UDP, 1031 for TCP) will be used.

 The ADDR field can optionally contain the name of the initial trim or settings file to load.
-For firmware below version 2.0, the names TrimCr, TrimCu and TrimMo are recognized.
+For firmware below version 2, the names TrimCr, TrimCu and TrimMo are recognized.
 If missing, the TrimCu trim file will be loaded by default.
-For firmware at version 2.0 or above, the names StdCu, StdMo, HgCr, HgCu, FastCu and FastMo are recognized by the Mythen.
-If no name is given, the existing settings on the Mythen will be used, that is, no settings file will be loaded, which will save several seconds for each module.
+For firmware version 2, the names StdCu, StdMo, HgCr, HgCu, FastCu and FastMo are recognized by the Mythen.
+For firmware version 3 and 4, the names can be one of Cu, Mo, Cr or Ag.
+For firmware version 2 and above, if no name is given, the existing settings on the Mythen will be used.
+Loading the settings file takes time on the Mythen, making it preferable to leave the ADDR field blank.

-The spec code supports setting the optional controller parameters "inpol" and "outpol" through the configuration editor.
-Type p from the main screen to bring up the optional parameter screen.
+For Mythen firmware 1.3, 2 and 3, the optional controller parameters "inpol" and "outpol" can be assigned through the configuration editor.
+Type p from the main screen to bring up the optional parameter screen and add the parameter names and values to the configuration.

 OPERATION

-The Mythen can be started and stopped from spec two ways: in parallel with the built-in count functions or manually.
+The Mythen can be started and stopped from spec two ways: automatically with the built-in count functions or by explicit mca_par("run") commands.
 If auto-run mode is set with

 mca_par("auto_run", 1)

-the MCA will be started and stopped with the standard counting commands used with the ct-type macros and with the scan macros.
+the MCA will be started and stopped with the counting functions used by the standard macros such as ct and all the scans.
 If soft-preset mode is also set with

 mca_par("soft_preset", 1)

-Note, a gate from the master timer or counter can be used to gate the MCA so that the acquisition interval exactly matches the master.
-If using such a mode, enable gating with the mca_par() "gateen" option below.
+A gate signal from the master timer or counter can be used to gate the MCA so that the acquisition interval exactly matches the master.
+Enable hardware gating with the "gateen" option to mca_par().

 When using "auto_run" mode, only one frame will be acquired.
 In order to acquire multiple frames, use